 Practicing deep listening is an integral part of holding space.

 According to Margeaux House at mindbodygreen.com, “Deep listening is the art of listening not just to hear what the person is saying but listening to understand.
 It involves not only your ears but also your heart.”

 Listening is an artful tool.
-It requires awareness.
-It seems that slowing down long enough to tune in and to listen deeply is rare.
+Active listening requires awareness.
+It seems that slowing down long enough to tune in and listen deeply is rare.
 Maybe that’s because we’re all moving at such a frantic pace.
 We constantly check our devices and schedule ourselves to the max.

 Listening from the heart is on another level because it requires our entire presence.
 It’s easy to listen to a podcast while cooking.
 Or to listen to a friend share stories about her day while loading the dishwasher.
 But to tune in fully is the key to holding space.

-3. Holding space allows someone the chance to figure out answers for themselves.
+A person holding space allows another the chance to figure out answers for themselves.

 Think of times when someone you care about unloads a story about a situation causing them distress.
 It’s tough to hold back and allow them the space to figure out a solution independently.

 When holding space, “The point is to be there for that person, without judgment.
 If you feel tempted to minimize, reframe, or solve the issue, remember that the urge doesn’t serve your purpose and transition back to active listening,” from GSTherapy.com.

 Unconsciously we often dive into solving problems and fixing things that aren’t ours to fix.
 Maybe it’s because we’re uncomfortable with the uncertainty ourselves.
 We have trouble pausing.
 We struggle to give space for our loved ones to work toward solutions.